J0vid/CalgaryR_Shiny/README.md

 ---

 # Where to go from here
-I suspect that's all we'll have time to get to.
-That won't stop me from thinking about some more advanced topics to potentially cover in the future!
+I suspect that's all we'll have time to get to, but that won't stop me from thinking about some more advanced topics to potentially cover in the future!
 Here's what I'm considering:

 - Dynamic UIs
 - Conditional UIs